-NCUA believes that a prolonged period of servicer advances in a market downturn misaligns servicer incentives with those of the RMBS investors.
+In addition, NCUA believes that a prolonged period of servicer advances in a market downturn misaligns servicer incentives with those of the RMBS investors.
 Servicing advances also serve to aggravate liquidity concerns, exposing the market to greater systemic risk.
 Occasional advances for late payments, however, are beneficial to ensure that investors are paid in a timely manner.
-To that end, the servicing agreement for RMBS must not require the primary servicer to advance delinquent payments of principal and interest by borrowers for more than three payment periods unless financing or reimbursement facilities to fund or reimburse the primary servicers are available.
+To that end, consistent with the Proposal, the servicing agreement for RMBS must not require the primary servicer to advance delinquent payments of principal and interest by borrowers for more than three payment periods unless financing or reimbursement facilities to fund or reimburse the primary servicers are available.
 However, such facilities shall not be dependent for repayment on foreclosure proceeds.

-5. Compensation.
+E. Compensation

-The compensation requirements of the proposed rule apply only to RMBS.
-Due to the demonstrated issues in the compensation incentives in RMBS, in this asset class the proposed rule seeks to realign compensation to parties involved in the rating and servicing of residential mortgage securitizations.
+Consistent with the Proposal, the compensation requirements of this final rule apply only to RMBS.
+Due to the demonstrated issues in the compensation incentives in RMBS, the rule seeks to realign compensation to parties involved in the rating and servicing of residential mortgage securitizations.

-The securitization documents are required to provide that any fees payable credit rating agencies or similar third-party evaluation companies must be payable in part over the five year period after the initial issuance of the obligations based on the performance of surveillance services and the performance of the financial assets, with no more than sixty percent of the total estimated compensation due at closing.
-Thus payments to rating agencies must be based on the actual performance of the financial assets, not their ratings.
+The securitization documents are required to provide that any fees payable credit rating agencies or similar third-party evaluation companies must be payable in part over the five-year period after the initial issuance of the obligations based on the performance of surveillance services and the performance of the financial assets, with no more than 60% of the total estimated compensation due at closing.
+Thus, payments to rating agencies must be based on the actual performance of the financial assets, not their ratings.